tidesdb/tidesdb/README.md

 ```

 ### Compaction
 There are 2 ways to compact sstables.
-Manual multi-threaded paired and merged compaction and automatic background incremental partial merge compaction.
+Manual multi-threaded paired and merged compaction and background incremental merge compaction.
 Compaction removes tombstones and expired keys if ttl is set.
 Because merging merges and older and newer sstables only the newest version of key lives on.

 #### Manual Multi-Threaded Parallel Compaction